-Whether you’re a seasoned jewellery connoisseur wanting to shake up your collection or a newbie looking to dip your toe into the world of earrings before making the commitment to a piercing, ear cuffs are an excellent option for everyone.
+Whether you’re a seasoned jewelry connoisseur wanting to shake up your collection or a newbie looking to dip your toe into the world of earrings before making the commitment to a piercing, ear cuffs are an excellent option for everyone.
 Whilst simple studs and drop styles will always be classics, you can’t beat the creativity and versatility of an ear cuff — plus there’s an undeniable edginess to a look styled with just one chunky cuff.

-Designers — within both fashion and fine jewellery, have become increasingly experimental with their pieces.
+Designers — within both fashion and fine jewelry, have become increasingly experimental with their pieces.
 There are endless options for both men and women.
 From industrial styles crafted from thick metals to lavish dangling crystals; 18kt gold and diamond-encrusted designs to simpler options, there’s something for every taste and occasion.

 But whilst ear cuffs look incredibly cool and add a unique edge to any look, they pose some questions — how do you wear ear cuffs?
 Are they comfortable?
 Do I need an ear piercing?
 And will they fall off?

-To help answer these all important queries, we’ve asked four influencers to pick their favourite ear cuff designs from the FARFETCH selection.
+To help answer these all important queries, we’ve asked four influencers to pick their favorite ear cuff designs from the FARFETCH selection.
 Read on for their advice on how to style ear cuffs, as well as their tips on sizing and fit so you can make your choice with confidence.

 Claire Most (@claire_most)

 Based in Portland

 I was looking for a piece of jewelry that would be classy and simple but noticeable.
 I wanted to wear something that would catch the eye and that I could wear by itself.
 I also love gold as I think it looks better on my skin tone, so the D’heygere ear cuff was exactly the item I was looking for.
 I love the design, the fact that there are two spheres on it brings something really elegant.
 It almost feels like I am wearing pearls.